Surface Book: Critical reception

 Upon release the Surface Book received critical acclaim for its design and functionality, as well as its integration of a secondary GPU into the keyboard.
 However, the lack of certain features, such as LTE connectivity and USB-C ports, was noted along with the price of the highest-specs model (US$3,200 for one with 1 TB of storage and a Core i7).
 In addition, many reviewers had pre-release issues with the hinge undocking mechanism and graphics display drivers, both of which Microsoft resolved at a later date through a Windows software update.
 The first review versions of the hardware did not initially have Windows Hello enabled, but after a firmware update enabled it reception of the feature was positive.
 The "teardown" site iFixit scored the Surface Book 1/10 for repairability mainly due to the use of glue instead of screws to hold the unit together and the impossibility of upgrading things such as the CPU and RAM that are both soldered to the motherboard.

 Issues

 The Windows Hello driver included in a firmware update failed to properly reinitialize the infrared camera after waking from sleep mode, causing Windows Hello to fail until a reboot.
 Firmware updates were issued in April and May 2016 to fix the camera.
 The device had a battery life issue where it failed to sleep properly, draining the battery very quickly.
 Microsoft developed a fix that was available on February 17, 2016.
 An additional issue raised by many Surface owners is problems with expanding lithium batteries that causes screen discoloration and separation of the screen from the body of the computer.
 This has led to concerns about potential fire and explosion hazards.
 The design of the Surface does not allow for the battery to be easily exchanged.
 Other reported problems included power management issues in which sleep and standby modes resulted in the unexpected continual drain of the battery.
+Furthermore, overheating and CPU throttling to compensate for it are issues in the Surface Book 3's (13.5"), because they no longer have fans in the tablet.